wistia/style-guide/ruby.md

     end
     ```

+* When creating a new block, method, class, or module, there should be no empty
+  lines between the start and end of the blocks.

+    ```Ruby
+    # bad
+    module Awesome

+      class Dog

+        # A dog class
+        def walk

+          run.slowly

+        end

+        def run
+          ...
+        end

+      end

+    end

+    # good
+    module Awesome
+      class Dog
+        # A dog class
+        def walk
+          run.slowly
+        end

+        def run
+          ...
+        end
+      end
+    end
+    ```

 * Align the parameters of a method call if they span more than one line.
 Prefer
   creating new lines and indenting once.